 But, hold the train for a second… this sale does not happen as soon as someone lands on your website.
 Well, it can – anything is possible – but it is rare.

 Are you operating a solo business, or maybe you have a small team?
 Are you looking for ways to bring in passive income and put some business on repeat?
 Do you want a resource and action plan that will show you how to create a simple customer journey starting with your website?

-In other words – you want to turn your traffic into sales!
+In other words – do you want to turn your traffic into sales?

-And the beauty, is that this customer journey works behind the scenes on your website… and of course brings in your email marketing platform with it.
+And the beauty, is that this customer journey works behind the scenes on your website… and of course brings in your email marketing platform.
 This all leads to turning your traffic into sales!

 What is a Customer Journey?

-A customer journey is a simple process that you put in place to turn your prospects into customers.
+A customer journey is a simple process that you put in place to turn your website visitors into paying clients.
 It’s really that simple.

 Someone does not land on your website and click a “buy now” button and poof, they are your client!
 It just doesn’t happen that way.